August 10, 1902– Norma Shearer

 She excelled in costume dramas like The Barretts of Wimpole Street (1934), about the real-life romance between poets Elizabeth Barrett and Robert Browning, played by Fredric March.
 It was an enormous critical and commercial hit.

-Shearer was even successful at Shakespeare, playing the lead in MGM’s 1936 version of Romeo And Juliet opposite Leslie Howard, even if they were little old to play the teenaged star-crossed lovers.
+Shearer was even successful at Shakespeare, playing the lead in MGM’s 1936 version of Romeo And Juliet opposite Leslie Howard, even if they were a little old to play the teenaged star-crossed lovers.

 She was even better in the lavish Marie Antoinette (1938), well-matched opposite Tyrone Power.
 It had its posh premiere at the legendary Carthay Circle Theatre with special Versailles inspired landscaping just for the event.
 The film was the last project of Thalberg who passed away suddenly when he was just 37-years-old while it was in pre-production.
 He was taken by pneumonia, but basically, he had worked himself to death.
 Shearer remained committed to making Marie Antoinette even if her enthusiasm for her career was waning following his death.
 It’s budget of two million dollars made it the most expensive film of the 1930s, and one of the biggest money makers.